Admissions Policies and Procedures

 Upon request, the school bursar will provide examples of the application of these policies.
-Any withdrawn student who believes that individual circumstances warrant exceptions from published policy may make a written appeal to the associate vice chancellor for Financial Services, University of Massachusetts Worcester, 55 Lake Avenue North, Worcester, MA 01655.
+Any withdrawn student who believes that individual circumstances warrant exceptions from published policy may make a written appeal to:

 Note: This policy is subject to change at any time without prior notice if necessary to comply with federal law.